lipemat/advanced-sidebar-menu/readme.txt

 Keeps the menu clean and usable.
 Only related items display so you don't have to worry about keeping a custom menu up to date or displaying links to items that don't belong.

-<strong>Check out <a href="https://onpointplugins.com/product/advanced-sidebar-menu-pro/">Advanced Sidebar Menu Pro</a> for more features including priority support, the ability to customize the look and feel, custom link text, excluding of pages, category ordering, accordions, custom post types, custom taxonomies, and so much more!</strong>
+<strong>Check out <a href="https://onpointplugins.com/product/advanced-sidebar-menu-pro/">Advanced Sidebar Menu PRO</a> for more features including priority support, the ability to customize the look and feel, custom link text, excluding of pages, category ordering, accordions, custom post types, custom taxonomies, and so much more!</strong>

-<blockquote><a href="https://onpointplugins.com/product/advanced-sidebar-menu-pro/" target="_blank">Pro version 8.1.0</a> is now available with support to exclude and change titles of navigation menu items using each page's settings!</blockquote>
+<blockquote><a href="https://onpointplugins.com/product/advanced-sidebar-menu-pro/" target="_blank">PRO version 8.1.0</a> is now available with support to exclude and change titles of navigation menu items using each page's settings!</blockquote>

 <h3>Features</h3>
 * Page and Category widgets.